IBM/continuous-learning-with-watson-ml-and-db2/README.md

 > Note that `"_training"` column should be lower case in the create statement and in the trigger.

 Next we will be loading the `violations` table from a CSV file.
-Cick `LOAD` from the hamburger menu, which will bring you to a page where you can upload `.csv` file.
+Click `LOAD` from the hamburger menu, which will bring you to a page where you can upload `.csv` file.
 ![](doc/source/images/db2-platform-5.png)

 Browse the ![buildings_source_inspection_data_2017.csv](buildings_source_inspection_data_2017.csv) from your project directory that you cloned earlier and click `Next`.